Form preview

 Welcome back my name is Marcus we saw, and I will be your facilitator for this toolbox talk on OSHA's focus for Falls and if you're unfamiliar with what OSHA is focused for is there are four categories where push it states that employees are most likely to get killed as a result of so these focus four categories are number one being Falls number two electrocution number three struck by hazards and finally caught in or caught between hazards, so today we're just gonna focus on the focus for Falls and if you'd like to contact me about this feel free to do so what information is listed on the screen so let's go ahead and get started now what I'm going to do is present some photographs to you that have been provided by OSHA, so I didn't take these photographs I didn't make these observations and if you go on OSHA's website you can find this presentation with all the pictures in it and so many more resources you just have to look around and if you're unfamiliar that website is OSHA govt that's Oh sh a govt so what I'm doing is just kind of narrating through these and kind of providing you with a tool box talk on some emotions observations so that being said I believe that some of the best resources actually come from the agency, so I like to use them whenever possible so let's go ahead and get started is this a fall hazard so what you see here if you look at the photograph as you see looks like three people there that have been climbing on some steel beams, and they do not have any type of fall protection or fall arrest so what OSHA says is that ladders where man lives should be provided in this scenario, and they're absolutely correct look how awkward these guys are working it's just very difficult to get anything done when you're holding on like that and the other comment OSHA made is that workers could fall while climbing on the shoring structure to set it up and remove it so a lot of problems there a lot of danger I'm sure many of you are probably chuckling right now because you've seen this time and time again, and you shouldn't now you know that you're not allowed to work like that what about here common construction site you don't see this on pretty much any construction site sorry OSHA, but it is true I do make these site visits frequently, and I see this kind of circumstances all the time but what is OSHA's chief complaint with this what is the danger what's the hazard well it's pretty simple we see an employee working near a leading edge there and there's the potential to fall more than six feet and any time we have that potential to fall more than six feet OSHA says that we have to protect employees now fall protection is kind of complicated, so there are many ways that we can accomplish that so don't think that you just put a harness on necessarily and tie off to you know some kind of anchor point we could put up handrails we could do a lot of different things so let's not focus on that right now but yeah I do you have questions let me...

-Rate free focus four electrocution hazards form
+Rate free construction electrocution

 4.9